Sj-Amani/TrafficSign_Classifier/README.md

 ![feature_map](examples/feature_map.png)

-The neural network uses many characteristics to make classifications like borders and edges posistions.
+The neural network uses different characteristics to make classifications like borders and edges posistions.

 ### How to improve this work